Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 • Perfect for analyzing sales funnel: Since you have split the checkout process into different pages, with the use of web analytics tools you can exactly detect where customers are dropping out of the process, and make the changes accordingly.

 • Suitable for email marketing: Even if customers don’t finish their shopping, you can still collect some precious information like their email addresses.
 This allows you to send follow-up emails in case they end up abandoning the checkout.
-In addition, you can use the information for running more personalized campaigns.
+In addition, you can use the information for running more personalized email marketing campaigns.

 Multi-page Checkout Cons